 Fats – To help your granola cook and crisp add a fat like butter, olive or coconut oil.

-More mix ins – After your granola has baked, you can add some dried fruit if you would like such as cranberries, raisins, banana chips, apple chips, coconut flakes, etc. After your granola has cooled off you could mix in chocolate chips or cocoa powder.
+More mix ins – After your granola has baked, you can add some dried fruit if you would like such as cranberries, raisins, banana chips, apple chips, coconut flakes, shredded coconut, chia seeds, etc. After your granola has cooled off you could mix in chocolate chips or cocoa powder.

-- Pre-heat oven to 375°F and line a large, rimmed baking sheet with parchment paper or a Silpat® baking mat.
+- Pre-heat oven to 375 degrees F and line a large, rimmed sheet pan with parchment paper or a Silpat® baking mat.
 Set aside.

-- In a large mixing bowl, whisk maple syrup, and vanilla extract until combined.
+- In a large mixing bowl, whisk the wet ingredients – maple syrup, and vanilla extract until combined.
 Add the oats, almonds, sunflower seeds, dates, cinnamon, and salt.
-Stir until the dry ingredients are lightly coated in the mixture.
+Stir the oat mixture until the dry ingredients are lightly coated.

-- Spread the granola into a thin, uniform layer onto the prepared baking sheet.
+- Spread the granola mixture into an even layer onto the prepared baking sheet.

-- Remove from oven and cool completely.
+- Remove from oven and let the granola cool completely to room temperature.
 The granola will become nice and crispy as it cools.
 Once cooled, serve with Greek yogurt and fresh blueberries or sliced bananas.
 Enjoy!

-- Homemade granola is perfect for a snack throughout the day,
+Homemade granola is a great snack for throughout the day

 - 3 T. unsalted butter, melted